Early Doors: Series 1

-Episode 1 - This episode introduces the main characters.

-Episode 2 - Joe announces that his wife has left him.

-Episode 3 - Melanie and Liam's relationship develops.

-Episode 4 - There is a dispute over the football cards game.

-Episode 5 - Joan and Eddie celebrate their wedding anniversary.

-Episode 6 - Melanie meets her real father as the pub regulars enjoy their trip to York Races.

 Series 2

-Episode 1 - Phil and Nige sell Ken some forged banknotes.

-Episode 2 - The police celebrate a drugs bust in the pub.

-Episode 3 - The Grapes holds a pub quiz.

-Episode 4 - There is romance between Ken and Tanya.

-Episode 5 - Duffy and Joe discuss their personal lives.

-Episode 6 - It's Mel's 21st birthday party.

 Production

-The series has no laughter track which was unusual for sitcoms at time.
-There is little diegetic music but the pub regulars often spontaneously sing to each other, such as "Kemptown Races" as they leave the pub for the races and "Sex Bomb" on their return.
+The series has no laughter track which was unusual for sitcoms at that time.
+There is little diegetic music but the pub regulars often spontaneously sing to each other, such as "Camptown Races" as they leave the pub for the races and "Sex Bomb" on their return.
 In most episodes a character will say "To the Regiment!" and others will respond "I wish I was there!".

 Theme music

 The theme music for the series is "Small World" by Roddy Frame from the 2002 album Surf.

 The 2006 Channel 4 documentary Who Killed the British Sitcom used the closing music from Early Doors over its own end credits.

 Live stage show

 In June 2018, it was announced that Craig Cash and Phil Mealey had been writing Early Doors Live, a stage show based on the series.
 The show was due to open at The Lowry, Salford in August 2018, before a UK arena tour.

-It was said that the show would bring back almost all of the original cast from the TV series, including pub landlord Ken, played by John Henshaw, 13 years on, reflecting many of the changes in the pub world - most noticeably, the smoking ban.
+It was said that the show would bring back almost all of the original cast from the TV series, including pub landlord Ken, played by John Henshaw, 13 years on, reflecting many of the changes in the pub world – most noticeably, the smoking ban.
 Returning cast from the TV series included John Henshaw as Ken, Phil Mealey as Duffy, Craig Cash as Joe, Susan Cookson as Tanya, Lisa Millett as Debbie, Joan Kempson as Winnie, and James Quinn and Peter Wight as policemen Nige and Phil.
 Also joining the cast were Judith Barker, Vicky Binns, Nick Birkenshaw, Neil Hurst and Laura Woodward.

 In January 2019, Early Doors Live won the Manchester Evening News CityLife Award for Best Theatre Production.
 It was soon followed by the announcement that the live stage show would be returning to The Lowry in the summer of 2019.